landonb629/CKAD-labs/State-persistence/notes.md

 - you can specifically choose your volumes with labels and selectors

 1 to 1 relationship with claims and volumes, if your claim only takes up some of the volume, no other claim can fill the remaining space on that volume
+NOTE: you can map the persistent volume claim to multiple containers though

 persistent volume claim
 - accessMode: tells what mode to mount the volume as